GilDev/TaraniTunes/README.md

 From the main screen, hold “Page” to access TaraniTunes.
 If everything has been setup correctly, your songs should appear, otherwise:

 * If you modified your [`iTunes.lua`](iTunes.lua), maybe some configuration values are wrong.
-* The `playlist.txt` syntax may be wrong.
-Be sure to put the song name, then the colon “:”, then the song filename of 6 characters maximum.
-Also make sure there is no empty line at the end, or you will get a “CPU Limit” error, yeah I probably need to fix that…
+* The `playlist.lua` syntax may be wrong.
+Please check that.

 1. Use the rotary encoder (Q X7) or the “+”/“-” buttons to sweep through songs.
 2. Press “Enter” to choose a song to play.